Fact checked

 As we mentioned before, emotional support animals aren't specially trained to perform specific tasks but provide a sense of safety, comfort, and companionship for individuals with psychiatric or emotional conditions.
 Service animals on the other hand are trained to assist individuals by performing specific tasks related to their disabilities.
 The most common service animals are usually dogs and in some cases miniature horses.

-Psychiatric service animals – who are animals trained to perform specific tasks to help someone with a mental illness or difficulty – also fall under the category of service animals.
+Psychiatric service dogs – who are dogs trained to perform specific tasks to help someone with a mental illness or difficulty – also fall under the category of service animals.
 These tasks might include reminding them to take prescriptions at a specific time, keeping a disoriented handler from wandering or even turning on and off lights.

 Places to Take Your Emotional Support Animal